Questions, Comments, or Corrections? Let us know!

 The teacher assigns a color band according to the chronological age of the child and the number of years away from kindergarten at the beginning of the program/school year:

-• Preschool 3 (green) color band – A child who has 2 years before attending kindergarten
+• Preschool 3 (green) color band – A child who has two years before attending kindergarten

-• Pre-K 4 (blue) color band – A child who has 1 year before attending kindergarten
+• Pre-K 4 (blue) color band – A child who has one year before attending kindergarten

 • Children with IEPs: Color bands apply to all children with IEPs, regardless of the level of a child’s delay.